Updated July 31, 2023

 - It uses in the diversification of the portfolio.

-It uses in Stock market and stock trading for construction of portfolios to identify stocks that are a good place to work together.
+It uses in the Stock market and stock trading to construct portfolios to identify stocks that are a good place to work together.

 Below is the top 6 difference between Variance vs Covariance